Boise State Online Digital Ad Redesign

 Design Choices

 Boise State already has a brand, so instead of reinventing it, I utilized elements that were already used throughout the brand.
-Elements like the orange highlight were sparsely used from time to time, and created a great solution to emphasize “online”.
+Aspects like the orange highlight were used sparingly from time to time and created a great solution to emphasize “online”.

 In addition to gaining inspiration from conducting market research, adding gradients and masking out the subject for some overlay effects really brought the ads to a more modern aesthetic.